-Insurance claims are accounted for based on claims admitted and to the extent that there is no uncertainty in receiving the claims.
+Insurance claims are accounted for on the basis of claims admitted and to the extent that there is no uncertainty in receiving the claims.

-Export incentives
+Export Incentives

 An export incentive (i.e. Duty Drawback, Merchandise Export Incentive Scheme and other schemes as per the Export Import Policy) is recognised in the statement of profit and loss when the right to receive credit as per the terms of the scheme is established in respect of export made, and there is no uncertainty to its receipt.